Four Gates Pagoda

 The Four Gates Pagoda (四门塔 (Sì Mén Tǎ)) is a Sui dynasty (581-618 AD) stone Chinese pagoda located in central Shandong Province, China.
 It is thought to be the oldest remaining pavilion-style stone pagoda in China.
 The oldest extant brick-built pagoda in China is the 40 m Songyue Pagoda of 523 AD.

 Location

 The Four Gates Pagoda is located at the foot of Qinglong Mountain, near Liubu Village, in Licheng District, under the administration of Jinan City, about 33 kilometers southeast of the city of Jinan proper.
 The pagoda is located to the east of the site of the Shentong Temple (神通寺 (Shéntōng Sì, Supernatural Power Temple)), which was one of the most important temples in northern China at the time the pagoda was built but is now in ruins.

 History

 According to an inscription on a stone tablet which was discovered inside the pagodas ceiling in 1972, the pagoda was "built in the seventh year of the Daye period of the Sui dynasty".
 This corresponds to the year 611 AD, near the end of the dynasty.
-The pagoda has been listed as a Major Historical and Cultural Site Protected at the National Level since 1961.
+The pagoda has been listed as a Major Historical and Cultural Site Protected at the National Level since 1961.The head of one of the four Buddha statues in the pagoda, the Akshobhya Buddha seated on the east wall, was sawed off and stolen in 1997.
+The head came eventually into the possession of a group of business people from Taiwan, who presented it to Dharma Drum Mountain Foundation in Beitou, Taipei, to be exhibited in the foundation's Museum of Buddhist History and Culture.
+After the origin of the head was determined, it was returned to its original location in 2002.